 Compare the performance of predictive models of chromatin organization and understand which chromatin features define 3D-genome architecture in normal and mutated genomes.

-We collected the dataset containing capture Hi-C and epigenetics data for wild-type and mutated mouse and human cell types.
+We collected a dataset containing capture Hi-C and complementary ChIP-seq data for wild-type and mutated mouse and human cell types

-Current dataset contains samples from several dozen mouse lines harboring genomic mutations with the known effect on chromatin organization, including data from Stefan Mundlas, Denis Duboule, Douglas Higgs, Laura Lettice, John Rinn and Narimann Battulin groups.
-If you have generated 3C-data describing changes of chromatin architecture caused by genetic mutations in human and/or mouse cells, which is not currently in the dataset, please let us know or submit it directly to the dataset.
+The current dataset contains samples from several dozen mouse lines harboring genomic mutations with the known effect on chromatin organization, including data from the groups of Stefan Mundlas, Denis Duboule, Douglas Higgs, Laura Lettice, John Rinn and Narimann Battulin.
+If you have generated 3C-data describing changes of chromatin architecture caused by genetic mutations in human and/or mouse cells and would like us to include your dataset, please get in contact.

 The data from all sources is now being re-processed to standardize formats and allow uniform comparisons.
 The uniformly processed data will be next used by participants to generate models/predict effects of genetic mutations on chromatin architecture.
 Results submitted by participants will be scored according to the predefined accuracy metrics.

 COST (European Cooperation in Science and Technology) is a funding organisation for research and innovation networks.
 Our Actions help connect research initiatives across Europe and beyond and enable researchers and innovators to grow their ideas in any science and technology field by sharing them with their peers.
 COST Actions are bottom-up networks with a duration of four years that boost research, innovation and careers.

 - MoU - 108/18

 - Start date - 13/05/2019